Out-of-body experience: Psychological

+Neurological

-Terence Hines (2003) has written that spontaneous out-of-body experiences can be generated by artificial stimulation of the brain and this strongly suggests that the OBE experience is caused from "temporary, minor brain malfunctions, not by the person's spirit (or whatever) actually leaving the body."
-In a study review of neurological and neurocognitive data (Bünning and Blanke, 2005) wrote that OBEs are due to "functional disintegration of lower-level multisensory processing and abnormal higher-level self-processing at the temporoparietal junction."
+Terence Hines (2003) has written that spontaneous out-of-body experiences can be generated by artificial stimulation of the brain and this strongly suggests that the OBE is caused by "temporary, minor brain malfunctions, not by the person's spirit actually leaving the body."
+In a study review of neurological and neurocognitive data, Bünning and Blanke (2005) wrote that OBEs are due to "functional disintegration of lower-level multisensory processing and abnormal higher-level self-processing at the temporoparietal junction."
 Some scientists suspect that OBEs are the result of a mismatch between visual and tactile signals.

-Richard Wiseman (2011) has noted that OBE research has focused on finding a psychological explanation and "out-of-body experiences are not paranormal and do not provide evidence for the soul.
+Richard Wiseman (2011) has noted that OBE research has focused on finding a psychological explanation, and "out-of-body experiences are not paranormal and do not provide evidence for the soul.
 Instead, they reveal something far more remarkable about the everyday workings of your brain and body."
 A study conducted by Jason Braithwaite and colleagues (2011) linked the OBE to "neural instabilities in the brain's temporal lobes and to errors in the body's sense of itself".
 Braithwaite et al. (2013) reported that the "current and dominant view is that the OBE occurs due to a temporary disruption in multi-sensory integration processes."

+A study led by Josef Parvizi found that direct electrical stimulation of the anterior portion of the precuneus can induce an out-of-body experience.